 Welcome to our Library

-Reading is possibly the greatest gift that we can give our children.
-It gives them access to the full range and knowledge of the human race, it opens doors for them in learning and preparing for careers; it opens a world of escapism and enjoyment through stories and the written word.
+The importance of reading for children cannot be underestimated.
+Because of the learning potential, the effects of reading on child development are vast and multiple studies have highlighted its benefits.
+Reading can not only benefit a child’s education and their social and cognitive development, but also their wellbeing and mental health.
+It is one of the greatest gifts that we can give to our children.
+It gives them access to the full range and knowledge of the human race; it opens doors for them in their learning and it opens a wonderful world of escapism and enjoyment through the magic of stories and the written word.

 Library Opening Times